yafp/updWallp/README.md

 ## About updWallp
 **updWallp** is a small bash based project which creates blured & dimmed wallpapers for your Linux desktops.
-It offers 2 operation modes - local and remote.
+It offers 2 operation modes.

 In **local-mode** *updWallp.sh* is using a random image from a user-supplied local folder to generate a blured & dimmed copy of it  and sets the new created image as wallpaper.